 Gender Pay Reporting

-Under new laws welcomed by Barchester Healthcare, employers in the UK with 250 or more employees are now required to report gender pay gap information.
+As of last year, employers in the UK with 250 or more employees are required to report gender pay gap information.

 Mean and Median Gender Pay Gap